Sir John Moore, 1st Baronet: Early naval service

 Moore left Lion before it sailed however, transferring first to HMS Rupert, and then to HMS Diamond.
 Diamond came under the command in 1731 of George Anson.
 Moore spent a year aboard Diamond, before transferring to HMS Princess Amelia under Captain Edward Reddish.
 His next ship was HMS Squirrel, by now being captained by Moore's old commander George Anson.
 Moore spent the next three and a half years aboard Squirrel off the coast of Carolina.
 He was deployed to HMS Edinburgh for several months, which was at this time serving in the English Channel as the flagship of his relative, now Vice-Admiral Charles Stewart.
 Moore deployed to HMS Torrington, under Captain William Parry.
 He passed his lieutenant's examination on 6 April 1738 and joined HMS Lancaster at his new rank.
-Lancaster at this time was part of the fleet under Rear-Admiral Nicholas Haddock, patrolling off Cadiz and making forays into the Mediterranean.
+Lancaster at this time was part of the fleet under Rear-Admiral Nicholas Haddock, patrolling off Cádiz and making forays into the Mediterranean.

 Haddock returned to England because of ill health in 1742, leaving the fleet under the temporary command of Richard Lestock.
 Lestock was relieved of the command by the arrival of Vice-Admiral Thomas Mathews.
 Mathews brought Moore aboard his flagship, HMS Namur but later returned him to England aboard HMS Lenox to serve under another of Moore's relatives, Daniel Finch, 8th Earl of Winchilsea, who by this time had become First Lord of the Admiralty.
 Enjoying the patronage of so highly placed a relative meant that Moore would have expected more postings and the chance of further promotions.
 He was duly appointed to command the new frigate HMS Diamond on 24 December 1743, and sailed with her to the East Indies in May 1744 as part of a squadron under the command of Commodore Curtis Barnett.
 They stopped off at Madagascar, and on departing, Diamond and Medway were briefly detached to cruise the Strait of Malacca.
 Here they captured two French ships, one a rich merchant from Manila, and the other the large privateer Favorette, out of Pondicherry.
 The privateer was taken into service as HMS Medway Prize.
 Moore was deployed to Barnett's flagship HMS Deptford.
 After Barnett died on 2 May 1746 Moore returned to England with the Deptford.